(Pictured: 100% Bamboo Muslin Square - Duckling Design)

 Muslin cloth has many uses and there are many different types of muslin in different weights and yarns.
 What remains constant is that the fabric is durable, breathable and easy to care for

 Bamboo muslin is a luxury alternative to traditional cotton muslin.
-It is made using cellulose extracted from bamboo which is man made into yarn and woven into fabric.
-The fibres of the bamboo plant are naturally round and smooth which creates an extremely soft fabric often described as ‘the cashmere of cotton.’
-These smooth fibres lie flat against the skin which limits skin irritation and sensitivity.
+It is man made using cellulose extracted from bamboo.
+The fibres of the bamboo plant are naturally round and smooth which creates an extremely soft fabric often described as feeling like cashmere